xxfoundation/elixxir-docs/cmix.md

 single message whereas our mix node implementation operates on 1000 messages per mix batch.

-### Phase 1 - Preprocessing and Re-Encryption
+### Real-time Phase 1: Preprocessing and Re-Encryption

-Firstly, the cMix client makes use of the [xx network's wire protocol, gRPC/TLS/TCP/IP](wire.md), and sends the following to the Gateway:
+Firstly, the cMix client makes use of the [xx network's wire protocol, gRPC/TLS/TCP/IP](wire.md), and sends a Slot message to the Gateway:

 ```
 M * K1 * K2 * K3, senderID, salt, KMAC1, KMAC2, KMAC3
 ```

-The fist field is the message M encrypted with the three shared keys, K1, K2 and K3.
-The message M is the precise payload size that matches the size of the space covered by the prime order cyclic group.
-The ciphertext is computed using modular multiplication over the prime order cyclic group.
-Therefore the first field implies computing:
-`M * K1 * K2 * K3 % p` where p is the RFC 3526 specified 4096 bit ModP
-cyclic group previously mentioned in the Ciphersuite section at the beginning of this document.

 The KMACs fields are used to ensure that the ciphertext was composed of the expected symmetric keys.
 Each hop through the mix cascade